The Impact of the U.S. Census Disclosure Avoidance System on Redistricting and Voting Rights Analysis

 \subsection{Ecological Inference and Voting Rights Analysis}

 }

-Social scientists have developed methods to predict the race and ethnicity of individual voters using Census data.
+Researchers have developed methods to predict the race and ethnicity of individual voters using Census data.
 Since \emph{Gingles}, voting rights cases have required evidence that an individual's race is highly correlated with candidate choice.
 Statistical methods must therefore estimate this individual quantity from aggregate election results and aggregate demographic statistics \cite{good:53, king:rose:tann:04}.
 A key input to these methods is accurate racial information on voters.
 To produce this data, recent litigation has used Bayesian Improved Surname Geocoding (BISG) to impute race and ethnicity into a voter file \cite{fisc:frem:06,elli:etal:09,imai:khan:16}.
-This methodology is often used to improve classification of the degree of racially polarized voting and racial segregation.
+This methodology provides improved classification of the degree of racially polarized voting and racial segregation.

-To understand how DAS data influence these analyses, we look at the effect of DAS data on BISG accuracy across several states where race is recorded on the voter file.
-We then re-examine a recent voting rights case on a school board election in New York using the DAS-12.2 data and compare results to using the Census 2010 data.
+To understand how DAS data influence these analyses, we look at the effect of DAS data on the accuracy of the BISG across several states where race is recorded on the voter file so that we can assess classification accuracy.
+We then re-examine the most recent racial gerrymandering case, \emph{NAACP, Spring Valley Branch et al.~v.
+East Ramapo School District} (2020), in which the BISG played a key role.
+The federal Court of Appeals for the Second Circuit upheld the district court's ruling that the school board elections violated the Voting Rights Act.
+We reanalyze this case using the DAS data and compare the results with those based on the 2010 Census data.